From the humid to the bowels of the earth

 A GREAT NATURAL WEALTH IN THE TERM OF BAENA

-The natural landscape of the municipality has elements of great ecological value, among which the Guadajoz river stands out, ancient Salsum of the Romans, which crosses the countryside and maintains a set of small endorheic lagoons in its basin.
+The natural landscape of the municipality has elements of great ecological value, among which the Guadajoz River stands out, the ancient Salsum of the Romans, which crosses the Campiña and maintains a set of small endorheic lagoons in its basin.

-The Cueva del Yeso is the most emblematic landmark of Baen’s natural heritage
+The Yeso cave is the most emblematic landmark of the Baenense natural heritage

-On the outskirts of the town, such as the Peñón de San Marcos, of Triassic origin, or in the confines of the Campiña, the elements that make up the natural heritage of Baena are present in practically all of its term.
-In this way, the proximity to the Sierras Subbéticas makes them visible from the town’s own urban nucleus and is even more accentuated in the Serrezuela area, with an altitude of 799 m.
-The Marbella river is in the same situation, today its flow is much reduced, which runs along the northern slope of the hill itself where the old Baena sits and also leaves nearby places of great beauty such as the hermitage of the Angels .
-It converges with the Guadajoz at the foot of the Ízcar archaeological site, joining the flow of the latter river that crosses a large area of the countryside where there are also a series of small wetlands that share their own endorheic origin.
-The Quinta lagoon, the Rincón del Muerto lagoon, those of Casasola, Cortijo Viejo and Cambroncillo or the one near the old Butaguillos hermitage, appear scattered and reduced in size, although they have environmental values of great importance.
+In the outskirts of the town, such as the Peñón de San Marcos , of Triassic origin, or in the confines of the Campiña, the elements that make up the natural heritage of Baena are present in practically all of its term.
+In this way, the proximity to the Sierras Subbéticas makes them visible from the urban center of the population and is even more accentuated in the Serrezuela area, with an altitude of 799 m.
+The Marbella River is in this same situation., today greatly diminished in its flow, which runs along the northern slope of the hill itself where the old Baena sits and also leaves nearby places of great beauty such as the hermitage of Los Ángeles.
+It converges with the Guadajoz at the foot of the archaeological site of Ízcar, joining the flow of this last river that crosses a wide area of the Campiña where there are also a series of small wetlands that share their own endorheic origin.
+La Quinta, Rincón del Muerto, Casasola, Cortijo Viejo and Cambroncillo lagoons or the existing one next to the old Butaguillos hermitage, appear scattered and reduced in size, although they have very important environmental values.

-The Cueva del Yeso deserves special mention, the only cavity of hydric origin existing in the Guadalquivir Valley, inside which some species of shrimp have been discovered that are only found in this habitat.
+The Yeso cave deserves a special mention, the only cavity of water origin existing in the Guadalquivir Valley, inside which some species of shrimp have been discovered that are only found in this habitat.